 Just Economy Conference – May 11, 2021

-This session focuses on the implementation of strategies that increase the integration of formerly incarcerated consumers into the financial mainstream, with the ultimate goal of building assets among Deep South low-wealth residents.
+This session focused on the implementation of strategies that increase the integration of formerly incarcerated consumers into the financial mainstream, with the ultimate goal of building assets among Deep South low-wealth residents.
 According to the Sentencing Project, three Deep South states in our footprint are among the top five states with the highest rates of incarceration.
 Like elsewhere in the country, due to the racial inequities embedded into our criminal justice system, the incarcerated population is disproportionately Black and Latino.
-Additionally, the Deep South carries over $4 billion in federal criminal justice related debt alone.
+Additionally, the Deep South carries over $4 billion in federal criminal justice-related debt alone.
 This session pulls on the knowledge of panelists including those impacted to assist attendees in advocating for the removal of policies and regulations that act as barriers to opportunity for formerly incarcerated people.

 - Akiesha Anderson, Policy Director, Alabama Appleseed Center for Law & Justice

 - Calandra Davis, Policy Analyst, Hope Policy Institute

 - Mandy Pellegrin, Policy Director, The Sycamore Institute